Mlcastor/Mlcastor/README.md

 ## 💼 Software Engineer

 I am a highly motivated and fast-learning software engineer with a strong passion for AI and a keen interest in working for a major tech company.
-With an IQ of 148, I possess the ability to quickly grasp new concepts and technologies, enabling me to adapt and excel in dynamic work environments.
+I possess the ability to quickly grasp new concepts and technologies, enabling me to adapt and excel in dynamic work environments.

 ## 🌱 Skills & Expertise